sferik/twitter-ruby/README.md

 [apps]: https://github.com/jnunemaker/twitter/wiki/apps

 ## What's new in version 3?
+### Hashes
+All returned hashes now use symbols as keys instead of strings.

 ### Methods
 The following methods now accept multiple users or ids as arguments and return
 arrays: